 Cadets attending the Air Force Academy are excluded from receiving Social Security benefits.
 Current Social Security regulations state, Cadets and Midshipmen of the service academies are in the same situation as military personnel attending schools operated by the Armed Forces such as officer candidate schools, electronic schools, etc. They are considered to be on active duty in the armed forces while they are attending the academies and are, therefore, employees of the United States.
 They are entitled to basic pay at a monthly rate specified by law and are required to complete the courses of instruction at the academies.
-If you are a recipient of Social Security benefits, you must notify your local Social Security Office that you have accepted an appointment to the Academy and will be entering with the Class of 2024 on 25 June 2020.
+If you are a recipient of Social Security benefits, you must notify your local Social Security Office that you have accepted an appointment to the Academy and will be entering with the Class of 2025 on 25 June 2021.

-Questions: Academy Financial Service Office at (719) 333-6988/6982 or email USAFAFM.FMF.CadetPay@us.af.mil.
+Questions: Academy Financial Service Office, 2304 Cadet Dr., Suite 2200, USAF Academy CO 80840, Telephone (719) 333-6988/6982 or email USAFAFM.FMF.CadetPay@us.af.mil.